Chart Color Schemes

 The level of cultural diversity witnessed in Bellamack was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Bellamack had a higher than average cultural diversity, with 22.2% of its population born overseas and 19.7% speaking a language other than English at home.
-Christianity was the predominant religion in Bellamack, comprising 39.5% of the population.
-Notably, the 'Other' religious category comprised 1.5%, slightly higher than the Greater Darwin average of 1.1%.
+Bellamack's population showed above-average cultural diversity, with 22.2% born overseas and 19.7% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 39.5%.
+The 'Other' religious category was slightly overrepresented at 1.5%, compared to Greater Darwin's 1.3%.

 Frequently Asked Questions - Diversity